The best appliance brands combine name recognition, performance, and features. Some of the names may surprise you.

 - Rebates: None

-Although the costs can be over $30,000 for a whole kitchen and with a La Cornue Range-topping at $150,000, luxury appliances are still the best investment in your house in terms of return on investment (ROI)
+Although the costs can be over $30,000 for a whole kitchen and with a La Cornue range topping at over $100,000, luxury appliances are still the best investment in your house in terms of return on investment (ROI).

 Over the last few years, most of the brands have improved cooking performance and introduced new technology to make your life a bit easier at least in your kitchen.